 Climbing is a fun activity for people of all ages, and it's never too early to give it a try!

-Of course, it's important to wear the right safety equipment when you hit the wall - as you're probably aware, we at SafetyLiftinGear have a huge range of safety harnesses available to buy and hire, but did you know that we also stock climbing harnesses for children?
+Of course, it's important to wear the right safety equipment when you hit the wall - as you're probably aware, we at SafetyLiftinGear have a huge range of safety harnesses available to buy and hire, but did you know that we also stock a selection of climbing harnesses for children?

-Made to the very highest standard (as usual), our children's climbing harness is perfect for kids aged 4 to 9.
-See below:
+Made to the very highest standard (as usual), our children's climbing harnesses are perfect for kids aged 4 to 9.
+Choose from the following options:

 Ideal for recreational use, this safety harness is colour-coded for quick size allocation.
 Suitable for a wide age range.